opendocsg/slw-judgments-backfill/2015_SGHC_17/report.md

 _The wife’s submissions_

 6       The wife submitted that the court should grant sole custody to her as it would be in the child’s best interests.
-This was because the welfare of the child was always of paramount consideration ( _IW v IX_ [2006] 1 SLR(R) 135 at [26]).
-She further cited _CX v CY (minor: custody and access)_ [2005] 3 SLR(R) 690 where the court held that sole custody orders would be granted in exceptional circumstances (at [38]):
+This was because the welfare of the child was always of paramount consideration ( _IW v IX_ <span class="citation">[2006] 1 SLR(R) 135</span> at [26]).
+She further cited _CX v CY (minor: custody and access)_ <span class="citation">[2005] 3 SLR(R) 690</span> where the court held that sole custody orders would be granted in exceptional circumstances (at [38]):

  ...
 We agree with Assoc Prof Debbie Ong that the exceptional circumstances where sole custody orders are made may be where one parent physically, sexually, or emotionally abuses the child (see Debbie Ong, "Making No Custody Order" ([19] supra ) at p 586), or where the relationship of the parties is such that co-operation is impossible even after the avenues of mediation and counselling have been explored, and the lack of co-operation is harmful to the child (see Debbie Ong, "Parents and Custody Orders" ([27] supra ) at p 222-223).

 7       Pursuant to the above, the wife submitted that the court had granted sole custody orders in the following circumstances:

- ( a ) ARI v ARJ [2011] SGDC 135: The parties had dissolved their marriage in Serbia and both had applied for sole custody of the child.
+ ( a ) ARI v ARJ <span class="citation">[2011] SGDC 135</span>: The parties had dissolved their marriage in Serbia and both had applied for sole custody of the child.
 In awarding sole custody to the wife, the court observed that the husband had repeatedly raised unsubstantiated allegations of the wife abusing the child, resulting in a medical social worker, the police and the then Ministry of Community, Youth and Sports getting involved.
 His actions showed that he was more preoccupied with substantiating his allegations than looking out for the child’s welfare.
 This had created an atmosphere of repeated upheaval for the child.
 Despite the wife’s genuine intentions to cooperate with the husband, he was unable to make decisions in the child’s best interests and continued to be hostile and uncooperative to the wife.
 As such a situation should not be allowed to be perpetuated, the court granted sole custody of the child to the wife.

- ( b ) GK v GL [2005] SGDC 8: In that case, the wife had requested that she be given sole custody of the children as the parties’ relationship was very acrimonious and they were unable to communicate – the husband did not deny the wife’s allegations that he was only able to “spew vulgarities at her over the telephone and refused to inform her of the times he would be taking and returning the children” (at [18]).
+ ( b ) GK v GL <span class="citation">[2005] SGDC 8</span>: In that case, the wife had requested that she be given sole custody of the children as the parties’ relationship was very acrimonious and they were unable to communicate – the husband did not deny the wife’s allegations that he was only able to “spew vulgarities at her over the telephone and refused to inform her of the times he would be taking and returning the children” (at [18]).

- ( c ) YB v YC [2008] SGDC 279: The wife was granted sole custody as the husband had been extremely litigious without any sincere intention to be genuinely involved in the children’s lives.
+ ( c ) YB v YC <span class="citation">[2008] SGDC 279</span>: The wife was granted sole custody as the husband had been extremely litigious without any sincere intention to be genuinely involved in the children’s lives.
 It had been four years since he had seen his children on a regular basis and yet he was still willing

  to wait till the proceedings were conclusively over before he would exercise his access rights.
 The judge held that joint custody was not an automatic right and it was only when the parent was sincere and serious about being involved in the children’s lives that the parent would be granted joint custody.